mjhough/sinatra-monopoly-bank/DEV_NOTES.md

 * Properties belong to a user
 * Properties have many transactions
 * Transactions have one property
+* Properties belong to an auction
+* Transactions belong to a transaction

 ## Pages
 * Index - not accessible if game in progress